Degree RequirementADN/ASN or BSN

 • Monitor the patient's emotional well-being and determine whether mental health interventions are needed

-• Educate the patient's family and other caretakers in ongoing burn wound care, rehabilitation procedures and provide emotional support
+• Educate the patient's family and other caretakers in ongoing burn wound care and rehabilitation procedures

 • May also help educate the community-at-large about burn prevention techniques and best practices